 Parent Participation on the ICC is encouraged and supported

 The Standards Committee has worked to develop and revise the Operational Standards, which are used to certify Early Intervention Programs.
 This Committee meets in Milford.

 The Personnel Committee addresses issues of recruitment, retention and training of Early Intervention personnel.
-This Committee meets in Waltham.
+This Committee meets in Milford.

 The Program Planning Committee has recently completed the IFSP Guidance Document for providers and families.
-This Committee meets in Needham.
+This Committee meets in Milford.

 The Specialty Services Committee works on issues related to low incidence conditions (including blindness, visual impairment, deafness, hearing loss, deafblindness, autism or Pervasive Developmental Disorders) This Committee meets in Natick.

 The Membership Committee supports full representation and membership on the ICC, and offers mentorship, as well as, orientations for new members.This Committee meets in Natick